gogins/csound-extended/playpen/README.md

 These libraries are not needed for the purposes outlined above, but you may find them useful.
 They provide a simplified version of the native Csound API for GTK.
-They include the CsoundThreaded Python extension module, which is an alternative to ctcsound, and the libjsc_csound shared library, which provides native Csound to the GTK WebView, which is an alternative to using NW.js.
-To use these libraries, in the playpen directory, execute:
+They include the `CsoundThreaded` Python extension module, which is an alternative to ctcsound, and the `libjsc_csound` shared library, which injects native Csound into the GTK WebView2, which is an alternative to NW.js.
+To use these libraries, change to the playpen directory and execute:
 ```
 cmake .
 make